Medication Search - Ifosfamide for injection

 Ifosfamide for Injection USP is available as sterile lyophilized powder supplied in 1 g vials.

-How should I use the Ifosfamide for injection medication?
+How should I use Ifosfamide for injection?

 The recommended dose of ifosfamide varies widely according to the specific condition being treated, the response to therapy, and the other medications being used.
 The dose is based on body weight or body size.
 It is available as an intravenous (into